shcorya/swarm.yachts/stacks/patroni/index.md

 The setup detailed below configures one synchronous and one asyncronous replica.
 If one of the syncronous replicas goes offline, the asyncronous replica takes over as the syncronous replica.
 This setup creates a balance between strong consistency and availability.

 ## Services
 Successful deployment of Patroni depends on sereval services.
 In general, the database stores data on the designated nodes, the proxy and socat route queries, and pgAdmin provides a convienint, visual means of administering roles and databases.
+This stack creates a service running on each swarm node which allows accessing PostgreSQL through HAProxy on each local host.

 ### Database
 The storage of data is handled by a wrapper around PostgreSQL.
 This service communicates with etcd to determine which node is the master, and HAproxy queries the status of the running tasks of this service to properly route queries.